joaomlourenco/novathesis_word/README.md

 <kbd><img src="https://raw.githubusercontent.com/joaomlourenco/novathesis/gh-pages/Showcase/Covers/SVG/nova-fct-msc-en.svg" border="1" width="100"/></kbd>

 **If you aim at high-quality professional-level results, you should really try [LaTeX](https://www.latex-project.org/) and the [NOVAthesis LaTeX tempalte](https://joaomlourenco.github.io/novathesis/).**

-### Getting Help

-**These templates are provided _as is_ with no support at all.  **

-However, the [“Discussions” page](https://github.com/joaomlourenco/novathesis_word_word/discussions) is open and users may interact and help each other there.
-You may also ask for help in the [NOVAthesis Facebook Group](https://www.facebook.com/groups/novathesis), but remember to make it clear in your post that you are using the Word version of the template.